ASFOpenSARlab/opensarlab-container/README.md

+# Archive Notice

+This repository has been archived and is no longer in use.
+See [deployment-opensarlab-container](https://github.com/ASFOpenSARlab/deployment-opensarlab-container) for the actively maintained image currently in use in OpenSARLab.

 ## Setup Container Build in AWS

 ** This code repo is a santized copy of the production OpenSARLab.
 It is not guarenteed to be current. **